SarahAmel/day-planner/README.md

 # Description

 This app runs in the browser and lineaments dynamically updated HTML and designed eloquently by CSS.
+This app is powered by javascript as well.

+A simple calendar app for scheduling your work day

 # Navigation
+The user will be presented with the current date along with a title and short description.

+Under the the top of the page on the left will be a times throughout the day.

+Next to the time will be a description box where the user can easily input any information they desire.
+(These boxes will change color based on past,present,future inputs.)

+Once the user is happy with how their schedule is laid out on the page they can simply click the save icon all the way on the right hand side.